Hello

 Home of My Style

 When I was old enough to choose where to live, I went abroad and spent the winters in the alps.
 Different alpine countries have a different style and design but they all mix of the ultra modern with the oldie-worldie, with extensive wood craftsmanship.
-There were textures galore, cosy lighting and the only bright white to see was in the snow (and there was a more of that back then).
-But after 6 years I spent too many nights watching Notting Hill and Pride and Prejudice; I went for the cosyness and returned for the Britishness.
+There were textures galore, cosy lighting and the only bright white to see was in the snow (and there was more of that back then).
+But after 6 years I spent too many nights watching Notting Hill and Pride and Prejudice; I went for the cosy and returned for the British.

 We bought our first place together in North London.
 We looked at 55+ flats and found ‘the one’; with Georgian sash windows, period features and high ceilings.
 Triple tick.
 To this day I still can’t match the light in that place and when there’s that much light you can play with some really vivid colour.
 We loved it and loved doing it up.
 But we moved out of London to find peace and space…